-- We advise you to exercise a high degree of caution in Zimbabwe at this time due to the risk of crime and potential for civil unrest and political violence.
+- We advise you to exercise a high degree of caution in Zimbabwe at this time due to the ongoing risk of crime and potential for civil unrest and political violence.
+You should pay close attention to your personal security at all times.
+Monitor the media and other sources about possible new security risks.

 - The situation in Zimbabwe is generally calm, although incidents of political violence continue to occur in some urban and rural areas.
-There is potential for the security situation to deteriorate quickly, including in the lead up to elections to be held later this year.
+There is potential for the security situation to deteriorate quickly.
 You should remain vigilant in high-density (lower-income) urban areas because of the potential for the security situation to deteriorate.
+See Safety and security.

 - You should avoid demonstrations, street rallies and any political gatherings as they may turn violent.
-Police and security forces are likely to respond violently and may not distinguish between demonstrators and bystanders.
+Police and security forces are likely to respond aggressively and may not distinguish between demonstrators and bystanders.

-- Health services in Zimbabwe are poor and travellers should ensure that they have comprehensive travel insurance that will enable them to access adequate healthcare services.
+- Health services in Zimbabwe are poor and travellers should ensure that they have comprehensive travel insurance that will enable them to access adequate healthcare services, including possible medical evacuations.
+See Health.

-- Because of the uncertain security situation in Zimbabwe, we strongly recommend that you register your travel and contact details, so we can contact you in an emergency.
+- Because of the potential for security to deteriorate in Zimbabwe, we strongly recommend that you register your travel and contact details, so we can contact you in an emergency.

 Entry and exit